 The Census Bureau will respond in writing to the affected person within 60 days of receiving the complaint.
+The Census Bureau does not have to respond substantively to requests that concern information not covered by the guidelines or from a person whom the information does not affect.
 If the Census Bureau has completed its review, the response will explain the process that the Census Bureau followed in its review of the complaint, and the findings of the review.
 If correction is warranted, the response will include a progress report, and a subsequent letter will be sent when the correction action is complete.
 If correction is not warranted, the Census Bureau will explain that a correction will not be made, and why.